amklenk/Horiseon-refactor/README.md

 The p element styling refers to the p elements within the body section tags and the footer tag.
 The class selectors were added for possible future addiitions.

+The header section did not need the specificity of a class since it is the only (and can be the only) header section.
+The class style blocks were changed to element style blocks.

 FIX FLOAT OF NAV
 FIX FLOAT CLASSES
 (DO THIS) The footer did not have the same styling as the header, which will help with the site's branding.
 CSS styling for the footer was added.

+## Comments

+It would be a good idea to change the SEO in Horiseon to make it darker and have it truly pop.
+It would be helpful to add headings to each section so that the user quickly understands the difference.